List of loanwords in the Tagalog language: English

 English has been used in everyday Tagalog conversation.
 Code-switching between Tagalog and English is called Taglish.
 English words borrowed by Tagalog are mostly modern and technical terms, but some English words are also used for short usage (many Tagalog words translated from English are very long) or to avoid literal translation and repetition of the same particular Tagalog word.
 English makes the second largest foreign vocabulary of Tagalog after Spanish.
 In written language, English words in a Tagalog sentence are usually written as they are, but they are sometimes written in Tagalog phonetic spelling.
 Here are some examples:

 Malay

 Many Malay loanwords entered the Tagalog vocabulary during pre-colonial times as Old Malay became the lingua franca of trade, commerce and diplomatic relations during the pre-colonial era of Philippine history as evidenced by the Laguna Copperplate Inscription of 900 AD and accounts of Antonio Pigafetta at the time of the Spanish arrival in the country five centuries later.
 Some Malay loanwords, such as bansa and guro (which in turn came from Sanskrit; see below), were later additions to the Tagalog language during the first half of the 20th century.
 Said words were proposals by the late linguist Eusebio T. Daluz to be adopted for further development of the Tagalog language and eventually found widespread usage among the lettered segment of the Tagalog-speaking population.

+The term bahagharì is commonly believed to be a compound word of bahág, "loincloth", and harì, "king", however some linguists have alternative suggestions where the latter component may be from hari, Malay word for "day", according to Wolff (1976), or from Sanskrit हरि hari, meaning "sun", according to Potet (2016).